The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 If you are male, you may have been registered for the Selective Service.
 Check online here.
 A printed copy of your selective service registry functions as a secondary ID.

-If you have worked in the past 10 years, you can obtain a free copy of your W-2 forms by going to the nearest IRS office.
-You will not need any form of identification to pick up your W-2 forms as long as you can answer questions about your work history.
+If you have worked in the past 10 years, you can obtain a free copy of your W-2 forms by contacting IRS.
+You will not need any form of identification to have your W-2 forms mailed out as long as you can answer questions about your work history.

 - Everything I own was stolen.
 What do I do?

 If you’ve had an Arizona ID recently, since 1995, you can go to the MVD to get a duplicate copy of your Arizona ID without any form of identification.
-However, if you’ve never had an Arizona ID before, you will first need to obtain a state-issued copy of your birth certificate.
+However, if you’ve never had an Arizona ID before, you will first need to obtain a state-issued copy of your birth certificate or other form of primary documentation.

 - Will I need any special documents if I changed my name?

-If you changed your name because you were adopted, got married or divorced, you will need to show your adoption records, marriage license or divorce decree.
+If you changed your name because you got married or divorced, you will need to show your marriage license or divorce decree.
 If you changed your name for any other reason, you will need to show legal proof of the name change, issued by a state or federal court.
-Legal volunteers on the Human Services campus can help you file for a legal name change.

 - I have all the required forms of ID.
 What else do I need for a Driver License?